Arsenical bronze: Sites and civilisations

 In ancient Egypt, use of arsenical bronze/copper is confirmed since the second phase of Naqada culture, and then used widely until the beginning of the New Kingdom, i.e. in the Egyptian Chalcolithic, Early and Middle Bronze Age, and within the same eras also in ancient Nubia.
 In the Old Kingdom, era of the largest pyramids' builders, the arsenical copper was used for the production of tools at Giza.
 Arsenical copper was also processed in the workshop uncovered at Giza's Heit el-Ghurab, "lost city of pyramid builders" from the reign of Menkaure.
 Egyptian and Nubian objects made of arsenical copper were identified in the collections in Brussels, and in Leipzig.
-In the Middle Kingdom, use of tin bronze is increasing in ancient Egypt and Nubia.
+In the Middle Kingdom, use of tin bronze increased in ancient Egypt and Nubia.
 One of the largest studies of such material was the research of the Egyptian and Nubian axe blades in the British Museum, and it provided comparable results.
 Similar situation can be observed in Middle Bronze Age Kerma.
 An intentional production of arsenical bronze, evidence of the cementation alloying process of copper with speiss inside ceramic crucibles, and a piece of speiss, were published from the Middle Kingdom archaeological contexts at Elephantine Island.

 Sulfide deposits frequently are a mix of different metal sulfides, such as copper, zinc, silver, arsenic, mercury, iron and other metals.
 (Sphalerite (ZnS with more or less iron), for example, is not uncommon in copper sulfide deposits, and the metal smelted would be brass, which is both harder and more durable than copper.)
 The metals could theoretically be separated out, but the alloys resulting were typically much stronger than the metals individually.

 The use of arsenical bronze spread along trade routes into northwestern China, to the Gansu–Qinghai region, with the Siba, Qijia and Tianshanbeilu cultures.
 However it is still unclear as to whether arsenical bronze artifacts were imported or made locally, although the latter is suspected as being more likely due to possible local exploitation of mineral resources.
 On the other hand, the artifacts show typological connections to the Eurasian steppe.

 The Eneolithic period in Northern Italy, with the Remedello and Rinaldone cultures in 2800 to 2200 BC, saw the use of arsenical bronze.
 Indeed, it seems that arsenical bronze was the most common alloy in use in the Mediterranean basin at this time.

 In South America, arsenical bronze was the predominant alloy in Ecuador and north and central Peru, because of the rich arsenic bearing ores present there.
 By contrast, the south and central Andes, southern Peru, Bolivia and parts of Argentina, were rich in the tin ore cassiterite and thus did not use arsenical bronze.

-The Sican Culture of northwestern coastal Peru is famous for its use of arsenical bronze during the period 900 to 1350 AD.
+The Sican culture of northwestern coastal Peru is famous for its use of arsenical bronze during the period 900 to 1350 AD.
 Arsenical bronze co-existed with tin bronze in the Andes, probably due to its greater ductility which meant it could be easily hammered into thin sheets which were valued in local society.